compucorp/shoreditch-companion-d7-theme/README.md

     ```

 2. Go to _/admin/structure/block/list/shoreditch_companion_d7_theme_
-3. Keep the "Main page content" block in the "Content" region, disabled any other block
+3. Keep the "Main page content" block in the "Content" region, disable any other block